timescale/docs/migrate/livesync.md

 * The Schema is not migrated by Livesync, you use pg_dump/restore to migrate schema
 * Schema changes must be co-ordinated.
-Make compatible changes to the schema in your $SERVICE_LONG first, then make the same changes to the source Postgres instance.
+Make compatible changes to the schema in your $SERVICE_LONG first, then make the same changes to the source PostgreSQL instance.
-* There is WAL volume growth on the source Postgres instance during large table copy.
+* There is WAL volume growth on the source PostgreSQL instance during large table copy.
-* This works for Postgres databases only as source.
+* This works for PostgreSQL databases only as source.
 Timescaledb is not yet supported.

 ## Set your connection strings